EZ-Robotics/EZ-Template/ez-template-docs/tutorials/wheel_diameter_tuning.md

 (known distance / averaged sensor values) * previous wheel size
 ```

 For the example data above, the average sensor value is 24.2783.
 The robot was pushed 24", and the robot currently thinks it's using 2.75" wheels.
+Feeding these numbers into the equation above gives us this.
 ```
 (24 / 24.2783) * 2.75
 ```

 ## You're Done!
-Take this new number and replace it with your wheel size in your drive constructor.
+Take this new number, in my case 2.7185, and replace it with your wheel size in your drive constructor.
 That's it!